CS335A-Compilers/CS335A-Compilers/Java-Lexer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Implemented a Lexical Analyzer for a toy programming language called CSEIITK.
+Implemented a Lexical Analyzer for Java.
 The Analyzer classifies each strings of input in different categories of token and also returns its count in a comma seperated file.

 ### Built With